amrit-eu/Argo-Toolbox/README.md

 ### ▶ Launch Services (No Terminal Expertise Needed)

-You can run the Toolbox API locally using either podman Desktop or Docker Desktop.
+You can run the Toolbox API locally using either Podman Desktop or Docker Desktop.
 Pick the option that matches what you installed on your computer.

-💼 Before running the containers you will need the following.
+💼 Before running the containers you will need the following:

-- Clone of the Argo toolbox repository.
-- All the configuration setup correctly.
-- Docker desktop or podman desktop installed.

-if you do not have the repository containing the toolbox please clone it.
+- Docker Desktop or Podman Desktop installed (see step 1 in the installation guide)
+- A clone of the [Argo Toolbox](https://github.com/amrit-eu/Argo-Toolbox) repository (see steps 2 and 3 in the installation guide)
+- A `.env` file to configure the environment for the services (see step 4 in the installation guide)

 ---

-#### If using podman desktop
+#### If using Podman Desktop

-1. Launch podman desktop
+1. Launch Podman Desktop
-2. You will notice a compose.yml in the toolbox.
+2. The Argo Toolbox repository contains a `compose.yaml` file.
+Open a terminal and navigate to the folder containing this file.
-   Run the following command in a terminal to pull all the required images.
+3. Run the following command in the terminal to pull all the required images.

    ```bash
    podman compose --file compose.yaml up --detach
    ```

-3. You can view all the containers in the podman desktop.
-The desktop detects the compose labels and displays the container group or group of containers. for example
+4. You can view all the containers in the Podman Desktop UI.
+This detects the compose labels and displays the container group or group of containers. for example
    ![alt text](/assets/images/podman.png)
-4. If the containers have not started click on the 'play'⏯️ icon against the container.
+5. If the containers have not started click on the 'play'⏯️ icon against the container.
-5. Alternatively to stop any container click on the 'stop'⏹️ icon
+6. To stop any container click on the 'stop'⏹️ icon
-6. If you wish to delete a container or a group of containers, click the delete icon(🗑) for that container.
+7. If you wish to delete a container or a group of containers, click the delete icon(🗑) for that container.
-7. Viewing logs or accessing a container terminal.
+8. To view logs or accessing a container terminal:

-   Click on the container you want to inspect.
+    - Click on the container you want to inspect.

    Four tabs will appear: Summary, Logs, Inspect, and Terminal.

    - Click Logs to view the container’s log output.
    - Click Terminal if you want to open a shell inside the container to interact with it directly.

-#### If using Docker desktop
+#### If using Docker Desktop

 1. Open Docker Desktop